Highland Presbyteries Commissioners Gathering: At the Wash Bar, 6.30pm, Monday 21st.

 You should make accommodation arrangements for the week.
 Expenses up to £60 per night accommodation and a daily allowance of up to £10 can be reimbirsed.
 Expense claim form will be sent to you and can be handed in towards the close of the Assembly or within a few days thereafter.

 If you have requested a printed copy of the “Blue Book” of Assembly Reports this will be sent to you late April, otherwise reports can be downloaded from www.gapublications.co.uk.

-You will also receive the Order of Proceedings Booklet – this will outline the timetable for the week, and also lists all the commissioners.
+In the mailing with the ID Card you will receive the Order of Proceedings Booklet – this will outline the timetable for the week, and also lists all the commissioners.
 This booklet is also available as an electronic download.

 Reading the Blue Book

 You should read over the reports prior to Assembly – ideally from cover to cover!
 However a realistic approach is to skim through the book, noticing areas of particular interest to you.
 Prior to each report is the “Deliverance” (the proposals which are being presented by the reporting Council or Committee).
 The Deliverance will give you an idea of the topics which will be debated – and you can then focus in or particular areas of the reports.
 As you read and reflect upon the reports – think on how it will impact your setting and congregation – are there questions forming in your mind?
 Questions are in order at any time during the Assembly and will encourage meaningful debate.
 Don’t assume that everyone else knows the answer.